42-AI/bootcamp_data-engineering/day00/day00.md

 * The version of Python to use is 3.7, you can check the version of Python with the following command: `python -V`.
 * For this day, you will follow the **[Pep8 standard](https://www.python.org/dev/peps/pep-0008/)**.
-* The exercices are ordered from the easiest to the hardest.
+* The exercises are ordered from the easiest to the hardest.
-* Your exercices are going to be evaluated by someone else so make sure that variables and functions names are appropriated.
+* Your exercises are going to be evaluated by someone else so make sure that variables and functions names are appropriated.
 * Your man is internet.
 * You can also ask question in the dedicated channel in Slack: **[42ai slack](42-ai.slack.com)**.
 * If you find any issue or mistakes in the subject please create an issue on our dedicated repository on **[Github issues](https://github.com/42-AI/bootcamp_data-engineering/issues")**.